 The following steps provide an outline for obtaining a general insurance licence in most provinces:

-The sponsoring insurer will apply for the licence on behalf of the prospective insurance agent.
+- Sponsorship must be found through an insurance provider.
+The company will sponsor your application in the province in which you are licensed.
+The company is now responsible for ensuring that you are a good candidate to obtain your license.
+The sponsoring insurer will apply for the license on behalf of the prospective insurance agent.
 The sponsoring insurer must confirm that the applicant is:

 A Chartered Insurance Professional (CIP) designation will also fulfil the educational requirement.
 In some provinces, other options may apply.

-Licences are issued by the province, and this does not entitle you to act as an insurance agent in another province.
-There is now a streamlined process in place in most provinces to allow insurance agents to obtain a licence to practice there.
+Licenses are issued by the province, and this does not entitle you to act as an insurance agent in another province.
+There is now a streamlined process in place in most provinces to allow insurance agents to obtain a license to practice there.

 While the guidelines above apply to most provinces, Québec has a different system and regulations.